Sfx-re/vidllux/README.md

 Vidllux is a proprietary modification platform and requires a **legally purchased copy of Grand Theft Auto V** to function.
 Purchase of Vidllux **does not include GTA V**.
 Users must obtain GTA V from authorized retailers before using Vidllux.

-Vidllux is fully independent and licensed under the **DJsiita Studios Proprietary License**. disclaimer
+Vidllux is fully independent and licensed under the **DJsiita Studios Proprietary License**.